Did you know that right in your kitchen you have a wide variety of immune boosting ingredients?

 However, I believe pasteurized honey is still a fine (and sometimes better) alternative to granulated white sugar for most baking and cooking needs.
 Of course raw and unpasteurized is always best, whether it’s for cooking or for medicine, but I know that sometimes there just isn’t the funds for that.

-One way to strike balance in the grocery budget is to use pasteurized honey for baking and raw honey ONLY for health and medicine purposes.
-Raw honey ranges anywhere from $6-10 for one pound in my area, and since you’d only be using a tablespoon or two at a time, that one jar will last you a VERY long time when you’re only using a tablespoon or so on each occasion.
+One way to strike balance in the grocery budget is to have two honeys.
+Use pasteurized honey for baking and raw honey ONLY for health and medicine purposes.
+Raw honey ranges anywhere from $6-10 for one pound in my area.
+Since you’d only be using a tablespoon or two at a time, that one jar will last you a VERY long time.

 With immune-boosting garlic and antioxidant raw honey at our fingertips, let’s combine them to create a super-power of food for medicine!